phofstet/grapin-employee-handbook/how-we-work.md

 *Shape Up Summary for a 4-week cycle*

-For more information you could check [How to Implement Shape Up in Basecamp](https://basecamp.com/shapeup/4.0-appendix-01).
+For more information please check [How to Implement Shape Up in Basecamp](https://basecamp.com/shapeup/4.0-appendix-01).